ImmutableVariable/learnityourself/docs/python/07-error-handling/03-raising-exceptions.md

 <codapi-snippet sandbox="python" editor="python" init-delay="500">
 </codapi-snippet>

-Exception chaining provides a clear trail of what went wrong and why, which is invaluable for debugging.
+Chaining preserves the original exception's context, making debugging easier.

 ## The `assert` Statement

-Python's `assert` statement provides a shorthand way to verify that conditions are met, raising an `AssertionError` if they aren't:
+The `assert` statement helps you verify that conditions are true.
+If not, it raises an `AssertionError`:

 ```python
 def calculate_average(numbers):